imd1005-web-development-winter-2023/assignment-03/README.md

 ## TLDR

-1. TODO.
+1. Build a feature rich Todo list.
-2. Add the code for your web page to a GitHub repository and host the page online using the GitHub pages service.
+2. Add the code for your web page to a GitHub assignment 03 repository and host the page online using the GitHub pages service.

 ## Description

-Create and host a web page that meets the following requirements:

-* TODO
+Todo lists are like a "right of passage" in webdev tutorials.
+A simple Todo list can be written in a couple dozen lines of code.
+There is, however, a huge opportunity for innovation, enhancements and features.
+Your Assignment 03 involves building an awesome and innovative Todo list app.

-## Content requirements
+## Instructions

-TODO
+1. Your `todos` are going to be javascript objects that your users will be able to dynamically create.
+2. The UI/UX is completely up to you, though it must be responsive and at a minimum enable users to view, add, remove, and delete `todos`.
+3. Using user centered design principles, consider what additional properties and features your users may need for an awesome Todo list.
+4. Your `todos` are going to have, at a minimum, `title`, and `done` status.
+5. Users will also appreciate being able to add categorise or group `todos` together, so you will also need to track `categories` or `headings` or some sort of `grouping` information.
+6. Consider also adding a `priority` and `descriptions` to your `todos`, though only if you feel they add value to your app.
+7. It would be super annoying to lose all of your `todos` everytime the page refreshed, so you are going to use `localStorage` ([mdn docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API)) to save the users' data.
+8. You should also have an awesome empty state when a user first opens your app ([examples](https://www.toptal.com/designers/ux/empty-state-ux-design)).
+9. Though not required, consider "branding" your app with a cool product name, and logo.

 ## Assignment acceptance criteria